z3h4/useful-commands/Javascript/react.md

      - So updates are not applied immediately.
 Instead, they’re batched and applied at once after all event handlers have finished execution.
 Once the state is updated, React re-renders our component.

   2. State variables are stored outside of a component in memory.
-React keeps the state in memory as long as the component is visible on the screen.

      - State variables, unlike local variables in a function, stay in memory as long as the component is visible on the screen.
 This is because state is tied to the component instance, and React will destroy the component and its state when it is removed from the screen.